alicjakler/alicjakler/README.md

 - Source version control
 - Backend web development

-⚡I have come from working in the front of house and security sector, working in fast paced and ever changing situations.
+⚡I have come from working in the front of house/office management working in fast paced and ever changing situations.
 I have a great thirst for knowledge and often find myself desire for more when working.
 I would love to apply my problem solving and quick thinking to the world of computer science.
 I believe my strong communication and team working skills will be a great asset to the company and team that I work in.

 📫 How to reach me: www.linkedin.com/in/alicjakler